 The term "inhumane" gets flipped around quite a bit when discussing crates.
 The problem is that they don't know what they're talking about!
 In fact, they couldn't be more wrong...

-Then I got her to go in for a treat, and closed the door of the crate for 5 seconds, verbally praising her, then let her out again.
-Working in tiny increments, you can acclimatize your dog to like her crate!
+Then I got him to go in for a treat, and closed the door of the crate for 5 seconds, verbally praising him, then let him out again.
+Working in tiny increments, you can acclimatize your dog to like his crate!

 So how can crate training a dog prevent many behavioral problems?
 Let's look at a few of them: